joelouthan/theologic.us/content/posts/prayers/2020-09-01-am_prayers.md

 Heal Gerry.
 Be with Jan and all of the Melenkas in this time.

-I thank you and praise you for healing Natasha's body.
-But God, please heal her soul and her little heart.
-You alone comfort us and give us your peace.
-Let your Spirit fall upon Aaron, Natasha, and Audrey.

 ## Daily

 On marriage: **Sarah, my love**